Madek/madek-api-v2/md/api-description.md

 <br/>

 ## Nice2Know
-1. No ROA-support
+1. No ROA-support anymore
-2. Swagger-Auth
+2. Swagger-Authorize
    1. Public endpoints should have no lock
    2. *Auth-endpoints* should have a lock that provides
       1. **apiKey-form**